 Gregory Ain and the Construction of a Social Landscape

 The first book to focus on California architect Gregory Ain's housing projects, which featured open kitchens, movable walls, and other design innovations.

-The Southern California architect Gregory Ain (1908–1988) collaborated with some of the most celebrated figures of midcentury design, including Rudolph Schindler, Richard Neutra, and Charles and Ray Eames, and yet is relatively unknown today.
-Although Ain designed many private homes for wealthy liberals, he was more interested in finding ways to produce high-quality, low-cost houses in well-designed neighborhood settings for working-class families.
-This is the first book to focus on these innovative housing projects and examne the way they synthesized Ain's architectural and political ideals.
+The Southern California architect Gregory Ain (1908–1988) collaborated with some of the most important figures of midcentury design, including Rudolph Schindler, Richard Neutra, and Charles and Ray Eames, and yet remains relatively unknown.
+Perhaps one reason for this anonymity is that although he designed private homes for wealthy liberals, Ain was more interested in finding ways to produce high-quality, low-cost houses in well-designed neighborhood settings for working-class families.
+This is the first book to examine the innovative housing projects that synthesized Ain's architectural and political ideals.

 Ain's housing projects represented a new paradigm in neighborhood design that celebrated the everyday life and diversity of ordinary people.
-Ain's innovations—including open kitchens and movable partition walls for a “flexible” house—aimed to solve specific problems rather than pursue arbitrary expressions of uniqueness.
-His high-density developments anticipate contemporary efforts to design buildings with a minimal-footprint.
+Ain's innovations—including open kitchens and movable partition walls for a “flexible house”—aimed to solve specific problems rather than pursue arbitrary expressions of uniqueness.
+His high-density developments anticipate contemporary efforts to design building with a minimal footprint.
 Generously illustrated, this volume reintroduces Ain to a forgetful field.